Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 4. ARS_PORTCHANNEL table used to specify ARS lag configuration parameters.
 ArsOrch uses this to create the ARS SAI L2 object.

-5. ARS_NEXTHOP_GROUP_PREFIX table specifies which prefixes are used for identifying ARS nexthop group.
-NHG that are pointed by matched prefixes are elligible for ARS.

-6. ARS_NEXTHOP_GROUP_MEMBER table specifies which nexthops are used for identifying ARS nexthop group.
-If number of matched nexthops in NHG, reaches required minimum, that NHG is elligible for ARS.
+5. ARS_NEXTHOP_GROUP_MEMBER table specifies which nexthops are used for identifying ARS nexthop group.
+NHG is will be ARS-enabled when all its nexthops match configured ARS_NEXTHOP_GROUP_MEMBER entries and pointing to L2 ARS-enabled interfaces.

-    Each nexthop's L2 interface is also check against matching entry in ARS_INTERFACE to prevent add non-ARS-enabled interface to the NHG group.

-To enable ARS over Nexthop Group, we need to identify NHG.
 There are different options for NHG creation.
 Two modes of operation are supported:

 1. NHG created by RouteOrch.
 APPL_DB adds entry to ROUTE_TABLE with explicit set of nexthops.
-This mode uses ARS_NEXTHOP_GROUP_PREFIX separately or with combination with ARS_NEXTHOP_GROUP_MEMBER table.

 2. NHG created by NhgOrch.
-APPL_DB first add entry to NEXTHOP_GROUP and later adds entry to ROUTE_TABLE with reference to previously created NHG.
-This mode uses ARS_NEXTHOP_GROUP_MEMBER table only.
+APPL_DB first adds an entry to the NEXTHOP_GROUP_TABLE and later adds an entry to the ROUTE_TABLE with a reference to the previously created NHG.
+This mode of operation will be supported only when the Nexthop group's SAI ARS object id attribute "set" capability is supported, to prevent NHG recreations when multiple routes point to the updated NHG.

 The diagrams below illustrate the typical sequences for ARS configuration, showcasing key workflows for both Adaptive Routing and Adaptive Switching.